MordorsElite/CSGO-Config/README.md

 ### _Keybinds_

-Changing the keybinds for the most part is a simple matter of changing the commands for each bind ind config-part 5.3.
+Changing the keybinds for the most part is a simple matter of changing the commands for each bind in config-part 5.3.
 You can get a complete list of all keybinds and their functions by entering `allbinds` in the console.

 Some explanation might still be needed thought.
-* Per default, I the movement keys will remove decals like bloodstains and bulletholes.
+* Per default, the movement keys will remove decals like bloodstains and bulletholes.
 This is great for deathmatch.
 However, in competative games you might miss out on some info because of it.
 In order to disable this feature, just type `mk` in the console.
 That way only they Q-Key will remove decals.
 * The microphone is bound to P, but I have bound a button on my mouse to P. So if you want to use your keyboard to activate the mic, you should probably change that one
 * Jumpbind is set to Z, which for me is another mouse-sidebutton
 * The I-Key toggles between the defalt- and nadecrosshair